moka-guys/seglh-cnv/exomedepth/README.md

 #### Minimal reference count for PoN
 If the maximum Bayes Factor (BF) of the selected reference set is for a single reference sample, the next higher BF will be selected.
 This forces the reference to be composed of at least 2 reference samples and sacrifices some statistical power for enhanced specificity (lower FNR and FPR).
-If this rule is applied it will be highlighted on the final report.
+If this rule is applied it will be highlighted on the QC report.

 #### Implicit sex matching for PoN